terence-lim/minimat/README.md

-MINIMAT: Matrix Language in OCaml LLVM (compiler for Columbia University COMS4115)
+MINIMAT: Extensible Matrix Language in OCaml LLVM (compiler for Columbia University COMS4115)

 Coded in OCaml, OCamllex and OCamlyacc, this implements flexible expressions for manipulating matrix and sequence data types with a highly stripped-down